 CS NOTICE: ROSEN, NATIONAL TRIAL ATTORNEYS, Encourages Credit Suisse Group AG Investors to Secure Counsel Before Important Deadline in Securities Class Action – CS

-/EIN News/ -- NEW YORK, March 12, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Credit Suisse Group AG (NYSE: CS) between December 1, 2022 and February 17, 2023, both dates inclusive (the “Class Period”).
+NEW YORK, March 12, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Credit Suisse Group AG CS between December 1, 2022 and February 17, 2023, both dates inclusive (the "Class Period").
 If you wish to serve as lead plaintiff, you must move the Court no later than May 8, 2023.

 SO WHAT: If you purchased Credit Suisse securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.